alizahir23/real-estate-property-explorer/README.md

 - Geocoding integration to map properties dynamically
 - Limited to 50 search results due to API response time constraints

-### Performance Optimization
+### Unfinished Features

-- Used `useMemo` for filtering properties
+- Sorting property lists alphabetically, chronologically etc
-- Implemented loading states for better user experience
+- "All Filters" button is currently non functional since there were'nt many features to filter with
-- Marker clustering for map view to handle multiple properties
+- Navbar elements are non functional

 ### Challenges and Future Improvements

 #### Current Limitation

 The geocoding process is currently limited to 50 properties due to Google Maps API response time.
-This can result in some properties remaining unmapped.
+The editing screen is also very slugish at this point since its loading over 9,000+ records.

 #### Proposed Solutions

-1. **Batch Processing**: Implement pagination or batch geocoding to handle larger property sets
+1. **Batch Processing**: Implement pagination or batch geocoding and loading to handle larger property sets
 2. **Caching Mechanism**: Store geocoded results to reduce repeated API calls

 ### Responsive Design